teaser

 • (c) transform_fundamental_matrix

-Also, there are some hyperparameters (WINDOW_SIZE, DISPARITY_RANGE, AGG_FILTER_SIZE) at the top of this code.
-You can modify these to get best results (actually, you must).
-More detail will be described in the next Task details section.
+Also, there are some hyperparameters (WINDOW_SIZE, MIN_DISPARITY, MAX_DISPARITY, AGG_FILTER_SIZE) at the top of this code.
+You can modify these to get the best results (actually, you must).
+More details will be provided in the next Task details section.

 utils.py